ltaylor2/finalproject/README.md

 ================
 Liam U. Taylor

-\[Note: All data wrangling, analyses, and this README are produced by the fully-automated RMarkdown file located in the base directory of this repository (`finalproject.rmd`).
+\[Note: All data wrangling and analyses fully automated in the RMarkdown file located in the base directory of this repository (`finalproject.rmd`).
 Knit that file to reproduce this one.\]

 # Introduction and Goals

-Organisms with deferred reproduction trade the opportunity of current reproduction for the opportunity of development while young (Stearns 1992).
+Organisms with deferred reproduction forgo the production of offspring for the opportunities of development while young (Stearns 1992).
 In birds with delayed plumage maturation (DPM), this youthful period of reproductive delay is accompanied by a drab “predefinitive” plumage during the periods when older individuals are molting into the colorful “definitive” plumages that characterize increased reproductive effort and success.
-Research on DPM has largely focused on functional hypotheses for the evolution of predefinitive plumage signals (i.e., three hypotheses on why it is “good to be green”).
-For example, the “crypsis” hypothesis suggests that drab predefinitive plumages help young males avoid predators (Selander 1965; Rohwer 1978) while the “social signalling” hypothesis suggests that predefinitive plumages allow young males to reduce the likelihood or costs of predation by signalling reduced reproductive capabilities (Selander 1965; Lyon and Montgomerie 1986).
-Studies on these function predefinitive hypotheses are limited on two fronts.
+Research on DPM has largely focused on functional hypotheses for the evolution of predefinitive plumage signals (i.e., hypotheses on why it is “good to be green”).
+For example, the “crypsis” hypothesis suggests that drab predefinitive plumages help young males avoid predators (Selander 1965; Rohwer 1978) while the “social signalling” hypothesis suggests that predefinitive plumages allow young males to reduce the likelihood or costs of competition by signalling reduced reproductive capabilities (Selander 1965; Lyon and Montgomerie 1986).
+Studies of these functional hypotheses are limited on two fronts.
 First, direct benefits to instantaneous survival rate are insufficient for positive selection on the evolution of deferred reproduction, and are thus insufficient for positive selection on the “delayed maturation” part of “delayed plumage maturation” (Taylor in prep.).

 Second, very little research has taken a phylogenetic view of DPM evolution.
 There are only two such studies.
-The first phylogenetic paper, by Chu (1994), found evidence that the evolution predefinitive plumages in various shorebird taxa (Aves: Charadriiformes) was the result of the evolution of juvenile plumage and the retention of an ancestral partial molt.
+The first phylogenetic paper, by Chu (1994), found evidence that the evolution of predefinitive plumages in various shorebird taxa (Aves: Charadriiformes) was the result of the evolution of *juvenile* plumage in combination with retained partial molts.
 The result is that these shorebirds retain part of their juvenile plumage in their first breeding season.
-This study suggests that the evolution of DPM was the result of selection on and constraints in molt timing, as opposed to selection on predefinitive plumage patches.
-The second phylogenetic paper, by Hill (1996), found that the presence of DPM in *Haemorhous* finches is associated with a reduction in plumage patch size.
-This study recommends that reduced plumage patches in these finches are themselves associated with limits in carotenoid availability, and thus that the evolution of DPM is associated with an increase in the resource costs of plumage coloration.
-Unlike the (conceptually limited) functional hypotheses for the evolution of predefinitive plumage signals, phylogenetic investigations have supported constraint-based hypotheses for the evolution of predefinitive plumages in association with developmental shifts.
+This study suggests that the evolution of DPM was the result of selection on juvenile plumages and constraints in molt timing, as opposed to selection on predefinitive plumages themselves.
+The second phylogenetic paper, by Hill (1996), found that the presence of DPM in *Haemorhous* finches is associated with a reduction in plumage patch size across species.
+This study recommends that reduced plumage patches are themselves associated with limits in carotenoid availability, and thus that the evolution of DPM is associated with an increase in the resource costs of plumage coloration.
+In opposition to functional hypotheses for the evolution of predefinitive plumage signals, phylogenetic investigations have supported constraint-based hypotheses for DPM evolution.

 Manakins (Aves:Passeriformes:Pipridae) are neotropical lekking birds known for their extravagant male plumages and gymnastic sexual displays (Kirwan, Green, and Barnes 2011).
 Manakin species also vary widely in both the presence and duration of DPM (Kirwan, Green, and Barnes 2011;
 Johnson and Wolfe 2017).
-Most research into manakin predefinitive plumages has focused on the social signalling hypotheses, and ecological and behavioral results from some species indicates that DPM may play a role in cooperative interactions as young males engage in social and sexual behavior with older individuals (e.g., McDonald 1993).
+Most research into manakin predefinitive plumages has focused on the social signalling hypothesis, and ecological and behavioral results from some species indicates that DPM may play a role in cooperative interactions as young males engage in social and sexual behavior with older individuals (e.g., McDonald 1993).
 To date, there is no phylogenetic investigation of manakin DPM which broadens these taxon-specific studies.
-Further, the phylogenetic results of Chu (1994) and Hill (1996) cannot apply to manakins.
-Unlike molt-constrainted shorebirds, manakins with multiple predefinitive plumage stages have complete molts between plumages.
+Further, the phylogenetic conclusions of Chu (1994) and Hill (1996) cannot be applied to manakins.
+Unlike molt-constrained shorebirds, manakins with multiple predefinitive plumage stages have complete molts between plumages.
 Unlike carotenoid-restricted finches, manakins are frugivorous birds in the tropics that have ready access to food resources (Snow 1971).

-Thus, we have neither a family-wide view of DPM in manakins, nor an evolutionary hypothesis which can sustain one.
+Thus, we have neither a family-wide view of DPM in manakins nor an evolutionary hypothesis which can underpin such a view.
 My goal for this project is to correct this gap.
-For the purposes of this class, I have three explicit sub-goals: (1) Investigate the phylogenetic distribution of the presence and duration of DPM in manakins, including estimating ancestral states; (2) Identify predefinitive plumage homologs across taxa (i.e., which predefinitive plumage patches are present in the ancestral DPM stage nodes); (3) Perform comparative tests of the association between social characters and DPM evolution.
-The first two of these goals will hopefully open doors to additional analyses about sexual selection and discrete developmental processes in a phylogenetic context, while the third goal will directly address the standing social signalling hypotheses about DPM evolution in manakins.
+For the purposes of this class, I have three explicit sub-goals: (1) Investigate the phylogenetic distribution of the presence and duration of DPM in manakins, including estimating ancestral states; (2) Identify predefinitive plumage homologs across taxa; and (3) Perform comparative tests of the association between social characters and DPM evolution.
+The first two goals will hopefully open doors to additional analyses about sexual selection and discrete developmental processes in a phylogenetic context, while the third goal will directly address the standing social signalling hypotheses about DPM evolution in manakins.

 # Methods and Results